PurnaChandraPanda/BotWithUserProfileInTeams/js/teams-echo-bot/README.md

 # TeamsEchoBot

 This sample would help pull user information when being called from Teams client.
-Bot service code is written in Node.JS V4 SDK.
+Bot service code is written in Node.JS (JavaScript language) V4 SDK.

 ## Prerequisites